wp-plugins/wpbook-lite/README.txt

 == Changelog ==

+= 1.5.4 =
+* When granting a new access token, get the short-term one and then immediately exchange for a 2 month long-lived one.
+* Clean up hard coded wp-admin url

 = 1.5.3 =
 * Fixed typo in wpbook_lite_cron where it had degub instead of debug - thanks to jeff in wpbook_lite support forum for noting it